Weather in India in October

 Kerala receives a good amount of rain in October as the retreating monsoon from the northeast (the second monsoon hitting India every year) arrives.
-It is not as much as it was in June or July but it is more than in September.
+Showers are not as heavy as those in June or July, but heavier than in September.
 The rain can come with heavy downpours and long lasting storms.
-It is not the best time to visit the beaches but is more fun in the mountains.
-The landscapes are still coloured in a lush green and the lakes, rivers and waterfalls are filled with streaming water.
-It can get quite warm in the lowlands and cool in the mountains with temperatures varying from 16 to 30 °C. Here, you would need to be prepared for every weather change possible: from drizzle to storm, from cloudy to sunny, from hot to cold.
+It is not the best time to visit the beaches, but is certainly fun in the mountains.
+The landscapes are lush green and lakes, rivers and waterfalls are swollen with water.
+It can get quite warm in the lowlands and cool in the mountains with temperatures varying from 16° to 30°C (86°F).
+We’d recommend preparing for every weather change possible: from drizzle to storm, from cloudy to sunny, from hot to cold.
 See four popular routes for Kerala here.

 Karnataka’s climate is almost the same as Kerala’s but there is less rainfall.
-We have a suggestion for a backpacking tour in South India for you here.
+It is also a very viable route for backpackers.

 Tamil Nadu’s main rain season starts mid-October and lasts until mid-December.
 The region receives less rainfall in the south-west monsoon from June to September and therefore it gets really wet in the last quarter of the year.
 It’s better to avoid the east coast like Pondicherry, Mahabalipuram and Chennai in October.

 In Goa business is slowly picking up by the middle of October with many resorts and restaurants reopening for the new season.
-South-Goa is still slow and won’t be very hospitable until November.
-You can definitely already have a good time at the beaches of North-Goa!
-It can be hot and it might storm on some days but that should be a rare occasion.
+South Goa is still slow and won’t be very hospitable until November.
+However, the beaches of north Goa are warm and welcoming.
+It can be hot and it might get stormy on some days but that should be a rare occasion.

 Karnataka receives a good amount of rainfull but it is still less compared to Kerala.